hahohe1892/Frank_thk_inv/README.md

 The script `Inversion/code/optimizer.py` is a wrapper that perfoms Bayesian calibration of model parameters for a set of glaciers by iteratively running the thickness inversion and minimizing a cost function.
 The cost function is eq.
 (4) in Frank et al. (2025).
 To run the example provided, follow these steps:

 After successful installation of IGM and `bayesian-optimization`, navigate to `Inversion/code`.
-The necessary input data for five Greenlandic glaciers with thickness observations is prepared and stored under `Inversion/Input_data`.
+The necessary input data for five Greenlandic glacier complexes with thickness observations is prepared and stored under `Inversion/Input_data`.
 Fixed model parameters are defined in `Inversion/code/params.json`.

 From within the folder, run:
 ```bash